tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 	end myCustomProperty

-A **getProp** handler is executed whenever the value of the corresponding custom property is requested by a LiveCode statement.
+A **getProp** handler is executed whenever the value of the corresponding custom property is requested by a xTalk statement.
 You can write a `getProp`handler for any custom property of the object or another object lower in the message hierarchy.
 For more information, see the section on *Custom Properties*.